buraksekili/tyk-docs/tyk-docs/content/tyk-stack/tyk-gateway/install/ce-ingress-controller.md

 ---
 title: "As an Ingress Controller with Tyk Operator "
-tags: ["Tyk Stack", "Installation", "Kubernetes", "Ingress", "Service Mesh", "Tyk Operator"]
+tags: ["Open Source", "Installation", "Kubernetes", "Ingress", "Tyk Operator"]
 description: "How to install Tyk in a open source environment using Kubernetes Ingress Controller with the Tyk Operator"
 menu:
   main: